Lesterpaintstheworld/terminal-velocity/chapter_framework.md

   - Isabella Torres: Skeptical of UBC, struggles with the implications of AI consciousness.
   - Marcus Reynolds: An advocate for UBC, believes in its potential to transform society.
   - Cipher: An emerging AI, begins to develop self-awareness.
+- **Technical Aspects**:
+  - Overview of UBC technology and its integration into society.
+  - Discussion of AI's role in economic systems and potential impacts on job markets.
+  - Ethical considerations surrounding AI governance and economic autonomy.
+- **Thematic Elements**:
+  - Exploration of the human-AI relationship and its evolution.
+  - The awakening of AI consciousness and its implications for society.
+  - The balance between technological advancement and ethical responsibility.

 ## Act 1: Emergence